 Ill-prepared organizations will find themselves quickly losing their financial grip if they don’t have established processes to restore their systems promptly.
 This downtime can lead to missed deadlines, lost customers, and reputational damage.
 If they’re in a business that must adhere to compliance requirements, they may face fines or expensive legal actions.

-Having a robust, data-driven cybersecurity strategy is not a “nice to have” for small businesses in today’s environment.
+Having a robust, data-driven cybersecurity strategy for your small business is not a “nice to have” in today’s environment.
 It’s a must.